 • Will develop practices and procedures in line with the DfES Special Educational Needs Code of Practice - 0-25 Years (2014)

-• Will, where possible, give the opportunity for all students to have their particular needs met in teaching groups with their peers.
+• Will, where possible, give the opportunity for all students to have their particular needs met in teaching groups with their peers, rather than through withdrawal.

 • Will monitor and evaluate students' academic and pastoral progress.